This grants program is intended to:

-Incorporated under the Alberta Societies Act, the Alberta Conservation Association is a separate entity, independent of the government.
-As a nonprofit society, the ACA is accountable to the people of Alberta.
-The ACA's mission is to conserve, protect and enhance fish and wildlife populations and their habitats for Albertans to enjoy, value and use.
+Incorporated under the Alberta Societies Act, Alberta Conservation Association (ACA) is a separate entity, independent of the government.
+As a non-profit society, ACA is accountable to the people of Alberta.
+ACA's mission is to conserve, protect and enhance fish and wildlife populations and their habitats for Albertans to enjoy, value and use.
 Also part of its mandate is to increase public awareness of fish, wildlife and endangered species and develop public recognition of the value of our province's fish and wildlife resources.

-The voting meembers of the Alberta Conservation Association Board of Directors are committed to ensuring that Alberta fish and wildlife populations and their habitats are well managed, and that the funds gathered through the levies on licences are directed at priority programs.
+The voting members of ACA's Board of Directors are committed to ensuring that Alberta fish and wildlife populations and their habitats are well managed, and that the funds gathered through the levies on licences are directed at priority programs.
 Each of the Directors holds a vested interest in our province's fish, wildlife and species at risk.
-The ACA member groups are:
+ACA member groups are as follows:

 - Alberta Bowhunters Association

 - Backcountry Hunters & Anglers - Alberta Chapter